 While making gluten free cupcakes was first for me, I also wanted to incorporate the delicious mango and passionfruit marshmallows into the frosting.
 Since I had seen lots of different marshmallow frosting’s on Pinterest and after reading through a few different recipes, as usual I decided to come up with something of my own.

 Thank you to Pinterest – without it I probably would have never tried this frosting.

 For these Marshmallow Frosted Mango Cupcakes I decided to make two cake batters.
 The first was gluten free and can be seen in the photos on the yellow background, the cupcake wrappers are yellow floral, perfect for Spring.

-The second batch are in the orange wrappers and are made using plain flour, that is NOT gluten free.
-As no one in our home is gluten intolerant, my wonderful family were to serve as ‘taste testers’, in a blind taste testing!!
+While the second batch are in the orange wrappers and are made using plain flour, that is NOT gluten free.
+Since no one in our home is gluten intolerant, my wonderful family were to serve as ‘taste testers’, in a blind taste testing!!

 So that was the cupcakes made.
 I’d successfully made gluten free cupcakes, with a good texture.

 Now onto the frosting.
 Which wasn’t as daunting as I’d imagined.
-The hardest part was saying goodbye to each of the 9 mango and passionfruit marshmallows as I put them in a heatproof bowl, over a double boiler.
+Although the hardest part was saying goodbye to each of the 9 mango and passionfruit marshmallows as I put them in a heatproof bowl, over a double boiler.

 For some reason I’d imagined the marshmallow frosting to be a bit like marshmallow fluff.
 Very sticky, sweet, frosting that I’d probably have enough of halfway through eating the cupcake.